M.A. in Counseling

 Our program prepares individuals to provide evaluations, referrals, and counseling services to help people prevent or remediate personal problems, conflicts, and emotional crises.
 Our curriculum includes instruction in human development, psychopathology, individual and group counseling, personality theory, career assessment, patient screening and referral, observation and testing techniques, interviewing skills, professional standards and ethics, and applicable laws and regulations.

-Accreditation update: The Master of Arts in Counseling program is seeking accreditation from Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-Here is our program's status.
+Accreditation update: The Master of Arts in Counseling program sought accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and received notice of our accreditation on August 12, 2024.
+The program is accredited for eight years and graduates of the program can consider themselves graduated from a CACREP program dating back to July 11, 2022.
+Here is our program's status on their website.
 Stockton was one of three institutions that received a CACREP Grant to assist with the accreditation process.
 The Program Chair, Dr. Sara Martino, was featured on their website.

-Click here to watch the recording of our M.A. in Counseling Virtual Information Session
+Click here to view our Master of Arts in Counseling Virtual Information Session.

 About the Program